citp/privacy-policy-historical/p/pa/pat/patreon.com.md

   1. Your email address and other profile information.
   2. Any messages you send them through Patreon.
-  3. Your address if you have signed up for a reward that requires shipping.
+  3. Your physical address, city, state, country, and phone number, if you have signed up for a reward that requires shipping.
-  4. All information about your pledge, including amount and start date.
+  4. All information about your pledge, including amount and start date, but not your full payment card information.
-  5. Some information about how you use Patreon.
-This is aggregated or anonymized so that it cannot be linked back to any individual user.
+  5. Some aggregated and anonymized data about how you use Patreon that cannot be linked back to any individual user.